DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 About the use of external libraries
 -----------------------------------

 *DIRAC* uses some external libraries which have their own loggers, mainly based on the standard logging Python library like *gLogger*.
 Logs providing by these libraries can be useful in debugging, but not in production.
-The *enableLogsFromExternalLib* method allows us to enable or disable the display of these logs thanks to a boolean parameter.
+The *enableLogsFromExternalLib* and *disableLogsFromExternalLib* methods allow us to enable or disable the display of these logs.
-When the boolean is *True*, the method initializes a specific logger for external libraries like this:
+The first method initializes a specific logger for external libraries like this:

 + a level at Debug
 + a display on the standard error output
 + a log format close to the one used in *DIRAC*

-We can call this method each time that we use an external library and we want to see the logs inside.
+We can call these methods each time that we use an external library and we want to see the logs inside or not.

 Advanced part
 ------------------------------------